dabeaz-course/practical-python/Notes/01_Introduction/04_Strings.md

     Return a copy of the string S converted to uppercase.
 >>>
 ```

-IDEs and alternative interactive shells often give you more help here.
-For example, a popular alternative to Python's normal interactive mode
-is IPython (http://ipython.org).
-IPython provides some nice features
-such as tab-completion of method names, more integrated help and more.

 [Contents](../Contents) \| [Previous (1.3 Numbers)](03_Numbers) \| [Next (1.5 Lists)](05_Lists)